djhouseknecht/java-certs/README.md

 # Java Certification Study Guide and Notes
 ## OCA (Programmer I - 1Z0-808)
 The `OCA/` directory will contain all notes for the 1st Java certifcation.
+The book used for studying is "**OCA: Oracle Certified Associate Java SE 8 Programmer I**" written by _Jeanne Boyarsky and Scott Selikoff_.
+For **Exam 1Z0-808**.
+Copy right 2015 by John Wiley & Sons, Inc., Indianapois, Indiana.
+ISBN: 978-1-118-95740-0.

 ## OCP (Programmer II - 1Z0-809)
-After the first test, a folder will be created for this test.
+After the first test, a directory will be created for this test.

 ## System Requirements
 This exam is for the latest release version of `Java 8`.
 Please be sure all code is written, compiled, and run in `Java 8`.
 You will need to install the `jdk_1_8` to develop java files.
 The jdk will include the `jre` which you need to run java files.
 Make sure that the commands `javac` and `java` are part of your system's environment variables.